Quantum-Brain: Quantum-Inspired Neural Network Approach to Vision-Brain Understanding: The Proposed Quantum-Brain Approach

 \subsection{Quantum-Inspired Voxel-Controlling Module}

-It is crucial to take account of the connectivities in the fMRI signal to explore the semantic information.
-The controlling operators in quantum computing can utilize the connectivities between fMRI voxels.
+It is crucial to consider the connectivity in the fMRI signal to explore semantic information.
+The controlling operators in quantum computing can utilize the connectivity between fMRI voxels.
 In detail, for each fMRI voxel $x_j$, its value can be formulated into a quantum state $|\psi_j\rangle = \sqrt{1 - x_j} |0\rangle + \sqrt{x_j} |1\rangle$.
 Then, the voxel $x_j$ can be controlled by the other voxel $x_k$ via a controlling operator $U_\text{control}^{(j,k)}$ defined as Eqn. \eqref{eq:control_matrix}.

 where $I$ and $U^{(j,k)}$ are $2 \times 2$ identity operator and $2 \times 2$ learnable operator, respectively.
 The quantum state representing the connection from the fMRI voxel $x_k$ to the fMRI voxel $x_j$ is computed as Eqn. \eqref{eq:control_function}.